Morleigh Steinberg: Career

 By 1992, Steinberg was living in the Venice neighborhood of Los Angeles.
 She sometimes toured with the informal company Daniel Ezralow and Friends.
 A St. Louis Post-Dispatch review of one such show in 1994 described Steinberg's role as that of "a gorgeous, aloof woman in a red dress".
 She also performed a solo work, the 1992 experimental show called XRAYD at the La Boca performance space in Los Angeles, which featured original music from Brian Eno and Paul Chavez.
 The work featured her in a variety of strange poses and settings cued by video and lighting effects.
 The Los Angeles Times said her composition represented "a descent into autism, achieved with frightening integrity.
 Everything she reveals is without self, the be-all and end-all of madness."

 After meeting U2 in 1987, Steinberg stayed in touch with Bono and when the group was putting the Zoo TV Tour together in 1992, the lead singer thought it would be good to have a choreographer to critique his moves on stage.
 Steinberg worked during the tour's pre-production to show the group how to communicate their ideas all the way to the last rows of a venue.
 Recognizing Bono was not a dancer, she focused on movements he could do, and sought to help him pace himself and not get lost visually in the show's enormous stage set.
 The group's hit "Mysterious Ways" had featured a belly dancer in its music video, and the group decided to incorporate one in their on-stage performance of the song.
 The original dancer left when the tour moved to its outdoor stadium legs.
 According to Steinberg, having a belly dancer on the tour originated as "a bit of a joke".
 Steinberg began by training the dancer, and when that dancer left the tour, a replacement was needed.
 Bono asked Steinberg if she would like to take over and she agreed, although she had never belly danced before and by her own description did not have the voluptuous body usually associated with the form.

 In the role of belly dancer, Steinberg engaged in dramatic interaction with Bono, especially upon entrance and exit from the stage.
-At times Bono would sing to the belly dancer's image on the giant video screens around the stage.
+Bono at times sang to the belly dancer's image on the giant video screens around the stage.
 During the tour, Steinberg changed the colours of her outfit to match certain occasions, such as wearing orange and black around Halloween.
 Steinberg was originally reluctant to put her own activities on hold to continue on to the "Zooropa" leg of the tour, but eventually agreed.
 Unlike others in the tour entourage, Steinberg exhibited a professional independence from the group and did not wait on their whims.
 In 1993, while still on tour, Steinberg appeared in U2's Kevin Godley-directed music video for their single "Numb", first with her feet as part of the video's assault on The Edge and then with her back as she belly danced.